WSU-CPTS-223/pa3-inventory-management-AndyCaliWASH/README.md

 8. I chose to test the size function of the array because I wanted to know if the elements were being added correctly and if the size was being updated correctly.
 The function is first tested on an empty array and then a populated one.

 //NA category
+If the category section was empty, I pushed the string "NA" on to the vector of categories.
+Therefore the only category for the item would be NA.